denmit99/hairbnb/README.md

 ---

 ## How to run locally
-`docker-compose --profile all up -d` Start all services
+`docker compose --profile all up -d` Start all services

-`docker-compose --profile api up -d ` Start only backend + database
+`docker compose --profile api up -d ` Start only backend + database

-`docker-compose --profile all up -d --build`  Rebuild all services and then start containers
+`docker compose --profile all up -d --build`  Rebuild all services and then start containers

 ---